Trump says second Kim meeting in cards as Moon calls U.S. president 'only person' who can rid North Korea of nukes | The Japan Times

 “Chairman Kim also repeatedly conveyed his unwavering trust and expectations for you, while expressing his hope to meet you soon to swiftly conclude the denuclearization process with you, because you are, indeed, the only person who can solve this problem.”

-Pompeo said a Kim-Trump summit was needed considering that U.S. had “been at this the other way an awfully long time and failed
+U.S. Secretary of State Mike Pompeo said Monday that a Kim-Trump summit was needed considering that U.S. had “been at this the other way an awfully long time and failed

 “We tried to do details.
 We tried to do step for step.
 We tried to do trade for trade.
 Each of those failed,” he said.
 “We’re bringing the two senior leaders, the individuals who can actually make the decisions that will move this process forward,” in hopes they can make a breakthrough.